ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/syntax/markdown.md

 This line is separated from the one above by two newlines, so it will be a *separate paragraph*.
 ```
+>Here's a line for us to start with.

+>This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

 ### Emphasis {#emphasis}